nicksiv/jitterbug/content/notes/mysetup.md

 title: "My Setup"
 date: 2019-10-20T09:09:21+03:00
 draft: false
-tags: [productivity,setup]
 description : "This is how I work"
 ---

-<font size="7">👓</font>

 ## Computer
 I use an Thinkpad T420 with 8GB of RAM.

-I use Linux Fedora 32 exclusively on this computer.
+I use **Ubuntu Linux 20.04LTS** exclusively on this computer.
 I'm a steady user of Linux for the last 5 years and for the last year I totally removed Windows from my machine.
 For desktop manager I was using XFCE4 and openbox for fiddling around, but since my machine supports Gnome now, I'm sticking to it without trying to be original.

 ## Software